Rabbit-Town-Software/.github/profile/README.md

 ## Who We Are

-**Rabbit Town Software** is an independent software group focused on making open source software taht doesn't sacrifice morality for usability.
+**Rabbit Town Software** is an independent software group focused on making open source software that doesn't sacrifice morality for usability.

 ## Contact